Gatja Helgart Rothe

-Gatja Helgart Rothe (also known as G.H.
-Rothe; (née Helgart Riedel) (March 15, 1935 – August 3, 2007), was a German-American artist known for her printmaking, especially mezzotint.
+Gatja Helgart Rothe (March 15, 1935 – August 3, 2007) was a German-American artist known for her printmaking, especially mezzotint.
 She was also a draftswoman and painter.
 After living and working in Europe, she briefly traveled through South America before moving to New York City in the 1970s and later, California.
 Her commercial success was primarily based on mezzotints and paintings commissioned and handled by galleries, dealers, and private collectors in the United States, Europe and Japan.